 (Other and Nodule, TTT)

-The total number of cases included in the CTB is 4298.
-Of these 68% are resident in the contaminated oblasts and 85% of these were born before 01/12/1986 and therefore exposed to radioiodine at 3 months of intrauterine age or older.
-A total of 15% were born after 01/12/1986 and therefore not exposed to radioiodine in fallout.
+The total number of cases included in the CTB from Ukraine and Russia is 5228.
+Of these 69% are resident in the contaminated oblasts and 83% of these were born before 1st December 1986 and therefore exposed to radioiodine at 3 months of intrauterine age or older.
+A total of 17% were born after 1st December 1986 and therefore not exposed to radioiodine in fallout.